Nathan of Gaza: Biography

 Nathan's vision lasted approximately 24 hours and is reported to have significantly influenced his perception of reality and self-identity.
 The event was described as overpowering and transformative, marking Nathan's conviction of being a true prophet for the time.
 Nathan purportedly experienced physical and mental changes, but a crucial aspect of his vision was his belief that Sabbatai Zevi was the Messiah.
 This conviction led to Nathan being acknowledged as the first Sabbatean believer, marking the beginning of the Sabbatean movement.

 Nathan's prophecy regarding Sabbatai Zevi was not his only one.
 As the years went by, he experienced many other visions that would support his movement and strengthen the belief in Sabbatai Zevi.
 His second vision occurred on the evening of Shavuot in the spring of 1665.
-Nathan was said to have been spiritually possessed by a maggid, a type of itinerant preacher.
+Nathan was said to have been spiritually possessed by a maggid, a celestial voice.
+(Maggid can also refer to an itinerant preacher).
 During the spiritual takeover, he was observed dancing energetically and emitting a distinct fragrance.
 The scent, mentioned in the Zohar, is thought to be linked to the aroma of the Garden of Eden, as well as to the prophet Elisha and Isaac Luria.

 The vision described differs notably from Nathan of Gaza's prophetic awakening, yet it exhibits some similarities.
 One parallel is transformation.
 Following the end of the maggidic possession, Nathan of Gaza experienced a change, although this was not physical or mental.
 Instead, it involved how he was perceived by the Jewish community, which began to recognize him as a prophet and as a spiritual "doctor".
 This public recognition of Nathan of Gaza as a mystic and seer facilitated the subsequent acceptance of Sabbatai Zevi as a messianic figure.
 The use of prophecies was central to the movement, with numerous predictions made by Nathan of Gaza and Sabbatai Zevi contributing to the emergence of Sabbatean followers within the contemporary Jewish community.